tyjhart/flowanalyzer/Install/README.md

 # Updates
 To get the latest updates do the following:

-Change to the flowanalyzer directory and fetch the latest stable code via Git:
+Change to the flowanalyzer directory and fetch the latest stable code via Git from the Master branch:
 ```
 cd /your/directory/flowanalyzer
 git pull
 ```

+Any changes to files will be shown.
+If nothing has changed disregard the next steps that restart the collector services.

-Restart the listener services you are actively using on your network (all are listed here for documentation purposes):
+Restart the collector services you are actively using on your network (all are listed here for documentation purposes):
 ```
 systemctl restart netflow_v5
 systemctl restart netflow_v9